xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 ## 3. Search firmware for sensitive info
 ### Retrieve firmware
-The following command retrieves the entire flash memory of the device although students can also refer to the partition table and print out only the occupied part of the flash.
+The following command retrieves the entire flash memory of the device although students can also refer to the partition table and print out only the occupied part of the flash memory.
 ```sh
 esptool.py read_flash 0 0x400000 flash_contents.bin
 ```